5 Industries That Are Being Improved by LiDAR Technology

 LiDAR is playing a key role in construction projects of all sizes.
 From small-scale projects involving individual buildings to those covering entire streets, LiDAR is used to survey both interior and exterior sites.
 There’s no need for surveys to require multiple visits to sites – LiDAR scans are incredibly fast, so many miles can be scanned in a single day.

 Digital 3D models of towns, streets, or even building interiors can be created using LiDAR data.
-These 3D models are used by surveyors, architects, builders, and engineers to identify existing features and examine possibilities for renovation.
+These models are invaluable for surveyors, architects, builders, and engineers to identify existing features and plan efficient workflows.
+With this data, construction teams can integrate tools like conveyor systems, such as those from www.stoutconveyors.com, to strategically handle and transport materials to precise locations, ensuring that the efficiency of LiDAR-driven site assessments is carried through to project execution.

 The digital models created from surveys can be manipulated as well as analyzed.
 Ideas can be tried and tested from the safety of the virtual world.
 For example, urban planners can explore possible locations for features such as utility poles, street lamps, or water supplies to maximize the practicality of street layouts.
 Builders and engineers can also try out structural ideas for building interiors.